How to Turn On or Off Dynamic Lock to Auto-Lock Your Windows 11 PC

 Optional: Turn On or Off Dynamic Lock Using a Registry File

-If you’re comfortable using registry files, you can enable or disable Dynamic Lock quickly by running these commands. ⚠️ Admin privileges required
+If you’re comfortable working with the Windows Registry, you can enable or disable Dynamic Lock quickly by running these commands. ⚠️ Admin privileges required

 To Turn On Dynamic Lock